Enterprise Architect Object Model

 |Connect to the Interface Set References In Visual Basic

 Instruction on how to use the Automation Interface is provided by means of sample code.
 See pointers to the samples and other available resources.
 Also, consult the extensive Reference Section.

 Calling Executables from Enterprise Architect

 Enterprise Architect can be set up to call an external application.
-You can pass parameters on the current position selected in the Project Browser to the application being called.
+You can pass parameters on the current position selected in the Browser window to the application being called.
 For instructions, go to the Call from Enterprise Architect topic.
-A more sophisticated method is to create Add-Ins, which are discussed in a separate topic.
+A more sophisticated method is to create Add-Ins, which are discussed in a separate section.